grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Mmmph," said Shakes through his mouthful of bread, "that's usually how it goes.
 I assumed that job is behind that sub ramming you."

 "Might be.
 Still seems like a stretch to me though, considering the hold was empty at the time.
 It was just a dry run..."
-She drifted off, pondering that mystery that had been at the back of her mind while she ate her way along a bone of dry chicken.
+She drifted off, eating her way along a bone of dry chicken.

 "Anyway, this next job is going to require being a little more tactical, I think.
 A little more forethought and planning."